 So far, Apple is the only company that has simplified the multi-device pairing process.
 When you tie your Bluetooth headphones with its W1 chip to your Apple ID, it is allowing them to automatically work across your Apple device.
 Google is now trying to implement similar functionality on Android devices.

 The company’s Fast Pair protocol will be tied to your account and be able to work on any of your current devices running Android 6.0 or higher.
 In 2019, support for Chromebooks will be available.

-Since Fast Pair devices aren’t common thing, Google is working on implementing the protocol on more headphones, aiming Jaybird, Anker and Bose.
+Since Fast Pair devices aren’t a common thing, Google is working on implementing the protocol on more headphones, aiming Jaybird, Anker, and Bose.